vijaybirru/documentation/introduction/index.rst

 Scalr is a Cloud Management Platform that provides the capability to manage cloud infrastructure across all the major cloud platforms.
 Scalr's core capabilities are as follows.

 * Cloud agnostic definition of infrastructure enabling single application configurations to be used across multiple cloud platforms.
 Configure once, Deploy Many.
-* Centralised implementation of Cloud Governance to ensure consistent implementation of Security and Compliance policies across all cloud deployments.
+* Capability to centralise and delegate policy administration through Software Defined Cloud Governance to ensure consistent implementation of Security and Compliance policies across all cloud deployments.
 * Cost visibility and control through a single pane of glass.

 All of this is provided whilst retaining the the flexibility and productivity that organisations require by putting the control and governance in the hands of managers and administrators, but leaving the development and configuration of cloud deployments in the hands of developers, testers and project teams.